ravishankarsingh1996/Stripe-Postman-Collection/README.md

 # Stripe-Postman-Collection
-A postman collection of stripe implementation.
+A postman collection of stripe payment gateway implementation.

 You must specify your own sk_test_xxxxxxxxxxxxxxx key which you will get inside your stripe account.